WizHabasi08/Amazon_recom/README.md

 ## Project Overview

 A well-developed recommendation system helps businesses improve the shopper experience, leading to better customer acquisition and retention.
-The system is designed based on the journey of a new customer from their first visit to repeat purchases.
+The system is designed based on the journey of a new customer from their first visit to repeat purchases..

 ## Dataset